aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-25-why-im-not-a-fan-of-xslt.md

---- cson
+---
   title: "Why I'm not a fan of XSLT"
   metaTitle: "Why I'm not a fan of XSLT"
   description: "XSLT has a place in development and Umbraco, here's why I think a lot of people miss understand its place"
   revised: "2010-04-25"
   date: "2010-04-25"
-tags: ["umbraco","xslt","linq-to-umbraco"]
+  tags:
+    - "umbraco"
+    - "xslt"
+    - "linq-to-umbraco"
   migrated: "true"
-urls: ["/why-im-not-a-fan-of-xslt"]
+  urls:
-summary: """
+    - "/why-im-not-a-fan-of-xslt"
-Sorry, yet to migrate the comments from my old blog :P
+  summary: "Sorry, yet to migrate the comments from my old blog :P"
-"""
 ---
 When I first joined the Umbraco team with the goal of bringing LINQ to Umbraco to the core framework there was some excitement and quite a bit of the early excitement was from Umbraco MVP [Warren Buckley][1].
 And with the recent beta release the focus has come back onto LINQ to Umbraco, myself and XSLT.